ENCCS/cmake-workshop/content/tips-and-tricks.rst

 As projects grow, things get more complicated: more possibilities, more corner cases, more options to the user, and more developers who are contributing and may not oversee the entire CMake structure.
-In this episode we will mention a couple of tools to bring some structure and flow-control into larger projects.
+In this episode we will mention a couple of tools to bring some structure and flow-control into larger projects. [#adapt]_

 Listing sources or globbing them